carlos2380/apigo/README.md

 - The Apigo documentation that uses swagger to work is here: https://github.com/carlos2380/apigo/blob/main/swagger.yml

 #### Adminer
-Is a simple database manager.
+It's a simple database manager.
 To access to Adminer go to the next url:

 ```